rockie-morgan/connect/code-samples/JavaScript.md

         .success(function (data, textStatus, jqXHR) { /* use image metadata */ })
         .fail(function (data, err) { /* handle errors */ });
     }

+### Customers

+Accessing the /v3/Customers endpoint from a Javascript client is not supported.